cestmarcel/uoft-portfolio/README.md

 # UofT Coding - Homework Assignment no. 2
-## Responsive portfolio page built with Bootstrap | May 21, 2020
+## Responsive portfolio page built with Bootstrap | May 18, 2020

 ### 1. The task

 The task was to create a digital portfolio consisting of a homepage/about page, a portfolio page, and a contact page.
 I created these three pages and completed them with my personal info.

-The project can be accessed under: https://marcelthiemann.com/uoft-portfolio
+The project is available under: https://marcelthiemann.com/uoft-portfolio

 ### 2. Site features